Search programs

 Step 5: Determine how you’ll pay for your degree

-Completing the Free Application for Federal Student Aid (FAFSA) is also important in determining how you’ll pay for your online master’s in counseling.
+In order to access most need-based aid, students must complete the Free Application for Federal Student Aid (FAFSA).
 Schools use the information from this application to determine a student’s eligibility for need-based aid, federal student loans, and work-study jobs.
 Although private education loans are available, federal student loans have more favorable terms, interest rates, and repayment options.

 Other ways of paying for an online master’s in counseling include employer tuition assistance benefits, military discounts, GI Bill benefits, and payment plans.